jsmreese/moment-duration-format/README.md

 ##### Browser
 `<script src="path/to/moment-duration-format.js"></script>`

-Be sure to include moment.js and lodash.js or underscore.js on your page before loading this plugin.
+When using this plugin in the browser, be sure to include moment.js on your page first.

 ---